What Makes Our Program Distinct?

 The Family Nurse Practitioner specialty of the DNP is unique in two respects:

-- Clinical practicum experiences will be arranged to meet the individual needs of students while also meeting accreditation and certification requirements.
+• Clinical practicum experiences will be arranged to meet the individual needs of students while also meeting accreditation and certification requirements for the family nurse practitioner scope of practice.

 Family nurse practitioner students learn to:

-- diagnose and treat common acute and chronic problems
+• diagnose and treat common acute and chronic problems using principles of diagnostic reasoning and evidence-based practice

-- prescribe and manage medications and other therapies
+• prescribe and manage medications and other therapies utilizing evidence-based practice

-- provide supportive counseling and patient and family education and work collaboratively with other health professionals to optimally manage patient care within a family context.
+• work collaboratively with other health professionals to optimally manage patient care within a family context

 Our graduates are prepared to: